BinhVu10/Artificial-Intelligence-in-Control/README.md

 👤 Author

 **Vu Thanh Binh**

-AI in Control – HCMUT (2025)
+Artificial Intelligence in Control – HCMUT (2025)

 📧 binh.vusvbachkhoa@hcmut.edu.vn

 ---
 ## 🙏 Acknowledgment

-This repository was developed as part of the *AI in Control* course at HCMUT (2025).
+This repository was developed as part of the *Artificial Intelligence in Control* course at HCMUT (2025).
 I would like to express my sincere gratitude to **PhD.
 Pham Viet Cuong** and my teammates for their guidance and support throughout the course.

 Special thanks to the following resources that greatly contributed to my understanding and implementation of the algorithms: